osama18/Eventhub_Monitoring/docs/observability-design.md

 These metrics are provided by Azure when the corresponding diagnostic log categories are enabled.

-- <span id="metric-consumer-lag"></span>**Consumer Lag**: `consumerLagInMessages` and `consumerLagInSeconds` measure the backlog depth and data staleness per partition.
-This metric is sourced from the `ApplicationMetricsLogs` category within Diagnostic Settings and is critical for the [Backlog Freshness SLI](#sli-backlog-freshness).
+- <span id="metric-consumer-lag"></span>**Consumer Lag**: The primary metric for measuring backlog is `ConsumerLag` (representing the number of messages), which is sourced from the `ApplicationMetricsLogs` category.
+This is the measurable metric used for the [Backlog Freshness SLI](#sli-backlog-freshness).
+The conceptual, business-facing metric is `consumerLagInSeconds` (representing data staleness), from which the alertable threshold for `ConsumerLag` is derived.

 **Derived & Predictive Metrics**